splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

 Within the Trace Analyzer interface, there are 3 different display limits, numbered as callouts in the following image.

 #.
-The Trace Analyzer chart displays up to 6 hours of traces.
+The Trace Analyzer chart displays at least 1000 trace and at least 6 hours of traces.
+After there are 1000 traces and 6 hours of trace data, the search stops.
 #.
 The Group Metrics tab displays up to 6 hours of traces.
 #.
 The list of traces displayed on the :guilabel:`Traces` tab has a limit of 1,000 traces.
 Trace Analyzer searches for traces at the end of the time window you select.
 When 1,000 traces are matched or the 6-hour search window is reached, the list stops populating.